snowplow-archive/schema-guru/webui/README.md

 Web UI built on top of Facebook's React.js framework and uses Gulp and Browserify for build.

+All development code stored in js directory.
+After build, concatenated and minified files will be stored in dist directory.

 For production-ready build you need to use gulp deploy task.

 For development you may want to split vendor (3rd-party libs) and bundle files.